aiden200/rl_snake/README.md

 There are 4 actions that the AI can take. "up", "down", "left", or "right".
 Depending on if the body size > 1, this could be limited to 3 actions.

 A "state" in this problem is defined to be:
-- x,y coordinates of the head
+- x,y coordinates of the head of the snake
 - Length of the snake
 - x,y coordinates of the food
 - The current snake body

-Given that the food is randomly generated across the screen(besides the first iteration so the snake can learn quickly that eating the food gives a good reward).
+Given that the food is randomly generated across the screen (besides the first iteration so the snake can learn quickly that eating the food gives a good reward).
 There are too many possible states to visit.
 Therefore instead of saving and trying to visit all possible states, approximate Q learning will be used.

 For actual rewards, two methodes were tested.